egedursun/bimod-lab/README.md

 **THINGS TO REMEMBER:**

+Quick:

+- [ ] Add the glossary templates as JSON files.
+  - [ ] There is no document_uuid or repository_uuid field in the chunks classes for weaviate, yet they are used in the code for deletions, fix this.

+---

 File Systems:
 - [ ] Implement script generation (similar to function usage). (~3-4 hours) -- do it in its relevant time (not now)